UnKnownnPasta/Cert-PDFSearch/README.md

 ## How to use
 ### ~~noone would or has the use for this anyways~~
 Just type in a name in the text field and click find.
-Program might freeze for a sec but it'll return with status of search at the top gray bar.
+It'll give you the result at the top bar; if there's pdfs found then below the status bar will be the pdf name (which you can copy) and below that an option to download the file directly.

+##### Note: Download currently doesn't work